slm/progress-state-button/README.md

 `circularProgressIndicator` - CircularProgressIndicator widget, default is instating with current state color.
 `progressIndicatorAligment = MainAxisAlignment.spaceBetween` - ProgressIndicator aligment
 `padding = EdgeInsets.zero` - Padding of button

+ProgressButton.icon() specific constructors

+`@required Map<ButtonState, IconedButton> iconedButtons` - State and IconedButton map `double iconPadding: 4.0` - Padding of icon
+`TextStyle textStyle` - TextStyle of all of states

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details